Mc4minta/Mc4minta/README.md

 Hi everyone, i'm just a person who like to learn new things.

-Currently studying at Computer Enginnering at KMUTT 🐜
+Will be studying at Computer Enginnering at KMUTT 🐜 in 2025

 Interests: Cyber Security, CTF , Hackathon